section-engineering-education/engineering-education/articles/getting-started-with-quasar-framework/index.md

 ### Introduction

-Quasar Framework is a Vuejs based framework used to develop cross-platform applications using one codebase saving development costs.
-It offers state of art user Interface, support builds for single-page applications, progressive web applications, server-side rendering, mobile apps (Ios and android) using cordova or capacitor, multi-platform desktop apps using electron and browser extensions.
-The overhead of using quasar is minimal as it implements the best practices in web development out-of-the-box.
-Taking into account performance and responsiveness in mind.
+Quasar Framework is a Vue.js based framework used to develop cross-platform applications using one codebase saving development costs.
+Quasar offers a state of art user Interface and support builds for:
+  - single-page applications
+  - progressive web applications
+  - server-side rendering
+  - mobile apps (Ios and android) using cordova or capacitor
+  - multi-platform desktop apps using electron
+  - browser extensions.

+The overhead of using quasar is minimal as it implements the best practices in web development out-of-the-box, taking into account performance and responsiveness in mind.
 It also has components for almost every web development need.

 ### Prerequisites